Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 ```
 The resulting log entries look like this:
 ```
-*** TODO - ALREADY UPDATED UNTIL HERE
-2020-04-10 00:40:40.450 [DEBUG] [script.jsr223.javascript.gardenLightRules] - My debug message             [at source <eval>, line 84, function example]
+2020-04-10 00:40:40.450 [DEBUG] [script.jsr223.javascript.<eval>] - My debug message             [at source <eval>, line 84, function example]
 ```

 Tipp: As the Logger also outputs the function name, it is helpful to not use anonymous functions.
 So for e.g. use `function example ()` instead of `function ()`, which defines a function called example.

 ### Providing a name (context, scope)
-The `<eval>` in the above example is a result of the Logger trying to figure out a name for itself by determining the name of the scipt file it was initialized in.
-So it should be something like `gardenLightRules.js`.
+The `<eval>` in the above example is a result of the Logger trying to figure out a name for itself by determining the name of the script file it was initialized in.
+E.g. for a script file called gardenlights.js it should be `gardenlights`.
 Unfortunately, due to the way how the Next-Generation Rule Engine loads the scripts, the file information gets lost and we get `<eval>` instead.
 (For scripts loaded in with load(), it works fine.)

 Therefore it is usually a good idea to provide the Logger a name, when initializing it:
 ```
-var log = Logger("Garden lights");
+var log = Logger("gardenlights");
-log.debug("My trace message");
+log.debug("My debug message");
 ```

 The resulting log entries look like this:
 ```
-14:44:34.458 [TRACE] [jsr223.javascript                    ] - |[Garden lights: file:/C:/WORKSP~1/Projects/openHAB/openhab/conf/automation/lib/javascript/community/Martin-Stangl/timer.js, line 39, function example] My trace message|
+2020-04-10 00:40:40.450 [DEBUG] [script.jsr223.javascript.gardenlights] - My debug message             [at source <eval>, line 84, function example]
 ```

 ### Enabling notifications
 To have logger.js also send push notifications, you first need to configure a working [openHAB Cloud Connector](https://www.openhab.org/addons/integrations/openhabcloud/).
 Then, when initializing the Logger, you have to tell it, which message levels to send out as notifications:
 ```
-var log = Logger("Garden lights", DEBUG);
+var log = Logger("gardenlights", DEBUG);
-log.error("My error message");
-log.warn("My warn message");
-log.info("My info message");
-log.debug("My debug message");
-log.trace("My trace message");
 ```

 - OFF: No messages are sent as notifications.